 METS identifier

 Each METS document must be assigned a persistent and (ideally globally) unique identifier.
 Possible identifier schemes are amongst others: OCLC Purls, CNRI Handles, DOI.
-Alternatively, it is possible to use a UUID as a locally unique identifier..
+Alternatively, it is possible to use a UUID as a locally unique identifier.
 Using this identifier, the system must be able to retrieve the corresponding package from the repository.

-According to the Common Specification, any ID element must start with a prefix (also, the XML ID datatype is not allowed to start with a number, so a prefix solves this issue).
-We recommended to use "as a prefix an internationally recognized standard identifier for the institution from which the SIP originates.
-This may lead to problems with smaller institutions, which do not have any such internationally recognized standard identifier.
-We propose in that case, to start the prefix with the internationally recognized standard identifier of the institution, where the AIP is created, augmented by an identifier for the institution from which the SIP originates."

 In the in the context of the implementation as part of the E-ARK Integrated Platform, a UUID is used as identifier of an intellectual entity.
 The prefix “urn:uuid:” is used to state that the identifier can be used to locate physical packages as well.
 For example, if the package identifier value is "123e4567-e89b-12d3-a456-426655440000" this would be the value of the METS root element’s ‘OBJID’ attribute:

 /mets/@OBJID="urn:uuid:123e4567-e89b-12d3-a456-426655440000"